Sending FBA goods to Amazon: How to ensure your inbound shipment arrives safely at the warehouse

 Conclusion: Sending FBA goods to Amazon

 The same applies to tracking any errors.
 If these are caused by Amazon, sellers have a right to a refund, provided the item is no longer sellable.
-To be able to enforce refund claims economically, sellers should definitely use a professional service like SELLERLOGIC Lost & Found Full-Service.
+To be able to enforce refund claims economically, merchants should definitely use a professional service like SELLERLOGIC Lost & Found Full-Service.

 Frequently Asked Questions

 Amazon’s own fulfillment is a service that the e-commerce giant offers to all third-party sellers on the marketplace.
 The seller sends their goods to an Amazon Fulfillment Center.
-All steps that occur after an order for the goods are then handled by the trading platform.
+All steps that occur after an order for the goods is placed are then handled by the trading platform.
 This benefits, for example, online retailers who want to become Amazon sellers but do not have their own logistics.
 FBA can be easily activated in Amazon Seller Central.

 Typically, the FBA seller ships their goods directly to an Amazon warehouse.
 There, the products are entered into the system and stored until they are sold.
-In the case of cross-European sales and shipping by Amazon, the logistics professional even takes care of the distribution of goods to various logistics centers, e.g. in Poland.
+When selling and shipping across Europe through Amazon, the logistics professional even takes care of distributing the goods to various logistics centers, for example, in Poland.
 In the case of an order, they are packed and finally shipped by robots and/or employees.
-Should a return occur, Amazon also handles the processing.
+If there is a return, Amazon also handles the processing.

 No, there are no signs of that.
 Economically, Fulfillment by Amazon has been a success for the trading platform, as the marketplace business now generates more revenue for Amazon than its own sales.